We are here to help you with your digital projects and research

 Digital scholarship relies on digital technologies and new methods for the creation, dissemination and long term care of scholarly products and their underlying information, code and data.
 Digital technologies enable the emergence of new approaches to scholarship and utilization of a wide-range of tools that can enhance the development, analysis, assessment, and presentation of text and data.
 Products include digital media, web sites, archives of scholarly information, digital exhibits, and more.

-We provide consulation and support for project development including project planning, digitization, metadata, and collection building.
+We provide consultation and support for project development including project planning, digitization, metadata, and collection building.
+We also offer space, training, and support for creating collections and exhibits in our instance of Omeka.
 Please come to us with ideas for grants, websites, databases, or other digitally-based projects.
 You can see examples of our projects here.

 Questions to ask yourself when planning a project

 - What is the purpose of your project?

 - What materials and content do you have?

 - Is it already digitized or does it need to be converted?

 - How will users interact with your content?

 - Do you have permission to digitize and publish online, this material?

 - What impact will the project have on teaching and research?